 Hardwood boards work best for homes with oak décor, though they can be matched elsewhere.

-What color should you get your skirting boards?
+What color should you get your baseboards?
 A simple, yet elegant choice would be to pair the skirting with the walls or the furniture, but you can always mix things up and add a little personal flair.

 A lot of people go with white baseboards since they go with most colors and styles.
-If you want, you can get skirting boards in a different color than the walls and create a unique look for your rooms.
+If you want, you can get baseboards in a different color than the walls and create a unique look for your rooms.

-Some people get neutral skirting boards and have them painted, which is common, but you’ll need to be mindful of your choice.
+Some people get neutral baseboards and have them painted, which is common, but you’ll need to be mindful of your choice.
 At the end of the day, you control the color, so you can use neutral or vibrant colors.

 How high should your baseboards be?
 The last thing that you need is getting oversized baseboards or worse, shorter ones.
 Both will look extremely sloppy and will take away from the general appeal of your home.

-The height of the skirting boards is directly related to your household needs.
+The height of the baseboards is directly related to your household needs.
 Do you want skirting boards to protect your walls from the scratches and shoe marks of your large family?
-In that case, higher skirting boards are a smarter option.
+In that case, higher options are a smarter option.

-The style of the house also makes a difference in the skirting height.
-For example, older homes in Victorian or Georgian models have higher boards, while modern designs go with shorter skirting boards.
+The style of the house also makes a difference in the overall height.
+For example, older homes in Victorian or Georgian models have higher boards, while modern designs go with shorter baseboards.

-Selecting skirting boards is fun and exciting, but just like any choice in life; you shouldn’t rush into it.
+Selecting baseboards is fun and exciting, but just like any choice in life; you shouldn’t rush into it.
 Try mockups of different combinations and see what works best for you.

 This is one of the more interesting parts of home décor since it’s a fine detail that really ties everything together.
 Remember to consider your household needs and to select materials suited for your home, and don’t be shy to get creative with colors; after all, it’s your home.